jfb-h/synthetic-tourism/documents/papers/main.typ

 This study has examined the causal effect of the inauguration of an exceptional architectural building on overnight stays in tourist accommodations.
 Our contributions to the literature are threefold.
-First, we expand the scientific knowledge on the effects of the (post)-pandemic period in tourism research by contextualizing the role of exceptional architecture in tourism recovery.
+First, we expand the scientific knowledge on the effects of the (post)-pandemic period in tourism research by contextualizing the role of exceptional architecture in local recovery.
 Our findings illustrate that exceptional architecture can act as catalysts for revitalizing urban tourism and sustaining long-term visitor engagement.
 Second, by employing a synthetic control method, we introduce a robust econometric framework for evaluating large-scale interventions, addressing concerns about “poorly conceived methodologies” in tourism research @zopiatis2021, p.
 279.
-This methodological approach not only strengthens causal inference but also establishes a replicable model for future studies in regional tourism analysis.
+This methodological approach not only strengthens causal inference but also establishes a replicable model for future studies in local and regional tourism analysis.
 Third, we contribute to the empirical literature on the impact of exceptional architecture on tourism, addressing previous studies with mixed findings or cases influenced by a synergy of multiple contextual factors affecting tourism development.
 By applying this rigorous methodology, we reconstructed the counterfactual trajectory that tourism in Hamburg would have followed in the absence of the Elbphilharmonie’s construction.